-This report contains nine (9) property and inventory audits.
-Our property audits indicated that eight (8) locations in the report complied with prescribed policies and procedures.
-One (1) location contained some audit exceptions consisting of unaccounted for property and the failure to follow some prescribed rules.
+This report contains twenty-one (21) property and inventory audits.
+Our property audits indicated that nineteen (19) locations in the report complied with prescribed policies and procedures.
+Two (2) locations contained some audit exceptions consisting of unaccounted for property and the failure to follow some prescribed rules.